-The water softener is connected between the Mains water supply and the equipment by two normally blue flexi hoses and tap (the sort that you might see on a domestic dishwasher).
+The water softener is connected between the Mains water supply and the equipment by two usually blue flexi hoses and tap (the sort that you might see on a domestic dishwasher).
 The top tap should be connected to the Mains water supply, the bottom to the machine.
-When in the working position, the taps should both be at 9 o’clock.
+When in the working position, the valves should both be at 9 o’clock.

 - Ensure that the two lengths of clear plastic pipes included are fitted to the drain side of the taps.

 - Turn both taps to 3 o’clock.
-Ensure that the clear pipes are over a bucket or sink as a very small amount of water under mains pressure may drain from the water softener.
+Ensure that the clear pipes are over a bucket or sink as a minimal amount of water under mains pressure may drain from the water softener.

 - Unscrew the larger top tap and remove lid assembly.
 DO NOT THROW AWAY THE SANDY RUSTY LOOKING CONTENTS as this is the resin that softens the water.